Organisational Culture & Change Management

 The research of Geert Hofstede has shown that cultural differences

-between nations are especially found on the deepest level; i.e. on the
+between nations are particularly found at the deepest level, the

-Please note that the model on Organisational Culture that we describe on this website is a derivative of Geert Hofstede's research findings and therefore not identitical to the descriptions of Organisational Culture that can be found in Hofstede's publications.
+Please note that the model on Organisational Culture that we describe on this website is a derivative of Geert Hofstede's research findings, and therefore not identical to the descriptions of Organisational Culture that can be found in Hofstede's publications.

 Hofstede’s research shows that organisational cultures differ mainly at the level of practices.
 These are more superficial and more easily learned and unlearned than values forming the core of national cultures.
 As a consequence, the Hofstede dimensions of national cultures cannot be used by comparing cultures of organisations within the same country.
 The two models describe different layers of our reality.

 National culture is one of the many factors shaping organisational culture next to such factors as personality of founder, feelings of insecurity, expectations of stakeholders and type of technology in use.
 Thus, organisations in the same country are normally shaped by the same national culture, unless regional cultural differences are very big such as in Italy or Switzerland.